 The Roman Republic

-Under the Republic, imperium, or regal power, was placed in the hands of two consuls who acted as political and military leaders and were elected for non-renewable one-year terms by an assembly of the people.
+Under the Republic, imperium, or regal power, was placed in the hands of two consuls who acted as political and military leaders and were elected for nonrenewable one-year terms by an assembly of the people.
 The Senate, whose members were appointed for life, advised the consuls.

 Although from the beginning monuments were emblazoned with the initials SPQR (Senatus Populusque Romanus, or the Senate and People of Rome), the 'people' initially had precious little say in affairs.
 (The initials are still used and many Romans would argue that little has changed.)
 Known as plebeians (literally 'the many'), the disenfranchised majority slowly wrested concessions from the patrician class in the more than two centuries that followed the founding of the Republic.
 Some plebeians were even appointed as consuls, and by about 280 BC most of the distinctions between patricians and plebeians had disappeared.
 That said, the apparently democratic system was largely oligarchic, with a fairly narrow political class (whether patrician or plebeian) vying for positions of power in government and the Senate.

-The Romans were a rough-and-ready lot.
+At first, the Romans were a rough-and-ready lot.
 Rome did not bother to mint coins until 269 BC, even though the neighbouring (and later conquered or allied) Etruscans and Greeks had long had their own currencies.
 The Etruscans and Greeks also brought writing to the attention of Romans, who found it useful for documents and technical affairs but hardly glowed in the literature department.
 Eventually, the Greek pantheon of gods formed the bedrock of Roman worship.
 Society was patriarchal and its prime building block was the household (familia).
 The head of the family (pater familias) had direct control over his wife, children and extended family.
 He was responsible for his children's education.
-Devotion to household gods (eg Panes, the spirits of the kitchen) was as strong as devotion to the pantheon of state gods, led at first by the Capitoline Triad of Jupiter (the sky god and chief protector of the state), Juno (the female equivalent of Jupiter and patron goddess of women) and Minerva (patron goddess of craftsmen).
+Devotion to household gods (eg Panes, the spirits of the kitchen) was as strong as devotion to the pantheon of state gods, led at first by the Capitoline Triad of Jupiter (the sky god and chief protector of the state), Juno (the female equivalent of Jupiter and patron goddess of women) and Minerva (patron goddess of craftspeople).
 An earlier version of the triad included Mars (god of war) instead of Juno.